AcroMedia/ansible-role-postfix/README.md

 * postfix_tls_cert: Absolute path to the TLS public certificate
 * postfix_tls_key: Absolute path to the TLS private key

+For systems behind a load balancer:
+* postfix_myhostname: In some cases, ansible won't be able to figure out what to use for this, so you'll need to specify it manually

 ## Dependencies

 None